exia00125/LTGJ/README.md

-# A website for LTGJ
+Just a backup for old website